96-LB/RiftOfTheNecroManager/README.md

-# LalaDancer
+# Rift of the NecroManager
-General purpose mod for Rift of the Necrodancer with a variety of features
+Mod for Rift of the NecroDancer which adds a settings menu for configuring other mods